Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 This document outlines the changes made from this library's 1.X.X releases to its 2.X.X releases.
 Since this is a major version upgrade, there are a number of breaking changes that will affect the ability to compile.
-Provided here are outlines of the notable breaking changes as well as a mapping from v1 APIs to v2 APIs to aid you in migrating.
+Provided here are outlines of the notable breaking changes as well as a mapping from v1 APIs to v2 APIs to aid migrating.

 ## Table Of Contents